-(b) make a record to evidence the deletion; and
+(b) make a record to evidence the deletion;

-(c) direct any other person to which it has disclosed that CDR data, or who has collected CDR data on its behalf, to:

-(i) delete, to the extent reasonably practicable, any copies of that CDR data, or any CDR data directly or indirectly derived from it, that it holds; and

-(ii) make a record to evidence the steps taken to delete the CDR data; and

-(iii) notify the person who gave the direction of the deletion.
+(c) where another person holds the CDR data on its behalf and will perform those steps—to direct that person to notify it when it has performed those steps.

 Note: The CDR data deletion process is applied by an accredited data recipient when deleting CDR data in accordance with a CDR consumer’s right to deletion (see Subdivision 4.3.4) and when deleting redundant data for the purposes of privacy safeguard 12 (see rule 7.13).